-The Institute for Global Innovation (the IGI) aims to inspire, support and deliver world-leading, multi- and inter- disciplinary research that seeks to address some of the world’s most pressing challenges, which affect humanity at a global level.
+At the Institute for Global Innovation (IGI), our aim is to inspire, support and deliver world-leading, multidisciplinary research that addresses the world’s most pressing challenges.

 Chair, Head and Neck Surgery

-Hisham is a head and neck cancer and thyroid surgeon with a keen interest in clinical and translational research, heading a team of 20 researchers, and holding over £12million in research grants.
+A head and neck cancer and thyroid surgeon with a keen interest in clinical and translational research, Hisham heads a team of 20 researchers and holding over £12 million in research grants.

-Over his career Prof Mehanna has experienced first-hand the invaluable advances that can be made to scientific discovery when combining expertise from a range of perspectives.
-Over his career, Prof Mehanna has worked with clinicians, statisticians, computer scientists and policy experts to research and deliver the best possible outcomes for patients.
-As Director of the IGI Prof Mehanna now has the opportunity to instil this passion for multidisciplinarity in others.
+Over his career Hisham has experienced at first hand the invaluable advances that can be made in scientific discovery when combining expertise from a range of perspectives.
+He has worked with clinicians, statisticians, computer scientists and policy experts to research and deliver the best possible outcomes for patients.
+As Director of the IGI, he looks to instil this passion for multi-disciplinarity in others.

 Head of Projects and Partnerships

 Sukhi is responsible for providing logistical support to IGI researchers and takes a lead in organising a range of IGI supported events.
-Before joining the Institute Sukhi supported the Director of Research our College of Engineering and Physical Sciences, and prior to that worked for NHS Blood and Transplant.
+Before joining the Institute, Sukhi supported the Director of Research in the College of Engineering and Physical Sciences, and before that, worked for NHS Blood and Transplant.